notDPR/Patatap_Clone/README.md

 When alphabet keys are pressed , app reacts by random-colored circles zooming out at random positions on screen with sound feedback.<br>
 <strong>Prototype :</strong> https://notdpr.github.io/Patatap_Clone

-NOTE : It does not work with mobile devices yet!
+NOTE : It does not work on mobile devices yet!